+Important: We updated this article in November 2023 to make sure all info below is as accurate as possible.
 To qualify for workers’ compensation benefits, you must prove you have a work-related injury or illness.
-But if you already have pre-existing health conditions, this may be harder for you than for others.
-Occupational Safety and Health Administration (OSHA) guidelines help define what is work-related and what isn’t, so let’s start there.
+But if you already have a preexisting injury, then it may be harder for you than for others.
+(Preexisting conditions are one of the top reasons for denied workers’ comp claims.)
+Occupational Safety and Health Administration (OSHA) guidelines help define what is considered work-related (or not) for filing claims, so let’s start there.

 How OSHA Defines Work-Related Injuries and Illnesses